bridgethaney/Map_Design_Tiles/README.md

 ### Zoom Level

 The minimum zoom level is 11.5, while the maximum is 14.
 This ensures that there is enough detail given in the map without patterns of data or locations disappearing.
 The 11.5 shows the edge of where the tiles end so that the user can know the extent of the canvas.
+The default zoom level is 12.

 ## Map 2.
 School Cafeteria Inspection Data